A practical algorithm for volume estimation based on billiard trajectories and simulated annealing: Volume algorithm

-\begin{thm} Let Algorithm~\ref{schann} perform some number $M\geq Q$ of steps.
-Let $\beta_{\max}$, $\beta_{\min}$ be the maximum and the minimum among all the values of the quantile function in the $M$ pairs of t-tests of {\tt testL} and {\tt testR} respectively.
-Then Algorithm~\ref{schann} terminates with constant probability, namely:
+\begin{thm} Let $J$ be the minimum number of steps by \annealing, corresponding to no errors occurring in the t-tests.
+Let also \annealing\ actually perform $M\geq J$ steps and $\beta_{\max}$, $\beta_{\min}$ be the maximum and minimum among all $\beta$'s in the $M$ pairs of t-tests in the U-test and L-test, respectively.
+Then, \annealing\ terminates with constant probability, namely: